 — Promotion —

 A few of those stories from 2016 really resonated with me (and they hold up, too).
 Local poet Michelle Gottschlich wrote a feature about the rift between spoken and written poetry, a story worthy of a big-city literary magazine.
 Back when it was rumored the City of Bloomington might purchase Night Moves to make way for Switchyard Park, Paulina Guerrero wrote a nuanced piece that focused on what this meant for Night Moves employees, while also addressing the stigma that often comes with the job.
-And, speaking of a changing city, Sarah Gordon’s article about historic preservation and new development poignantly confronts Bloomington’s growing pains (and breaks my heart a little bit).
+And, speaking of a changing city, Sarah Gordon’s article about historic preservation and new development poignantly reflects upon Bloomington’s growing pains (and breaks my heart a little bit).

 LP offers food for thought (see resident sage Ruthie Cohen’s column, Stirring the Pot), but it also catalyzes positive change.
 For example, Ann Georgescu’s look at a mentorship program for girls in the school-to-prison pipeline inspired Indiana University students to volunteer to work with incarcerated young women.
 LP publishes stories that not only showcase Bloomington’s creativity and quirkiness (see Lindsay Welsch Sveen’s exploration of alternative art galleries), but they also examine issues and pose questions that help make us a more informed and engaged community.